rageshns/cd14526-Effective-Prompting-AgenticAIC1-exercises/introduction-to-prompting-for-llm-reasoning-and-planning/README.md

+# Purpose of This Directory

-# Introduction to Prompting for LLM Reasoning and Planning
+This directory contains exercises for the lesson on Introduction to Prompting for LLM Reasoning and Planning.

-Before we get started on our course, let's take some time to set up and tidy our workspaces.
-As an agentic twist on the matter, we will guide a Large Language Model (LLM) through a series of prompt refinements to create a practical plan to organize your personal work area.

 ## Folder Structure

-In this directory, you will find the starter and solution folders, each containing a Jupyter notebook and a README.md file.

 ```
 ❯ tree